RSquad/ton-teleport-btc-periphery/oracle/Oracle.md

 **Step 2: Check if DKG is Complete**

-- If DKG state is `DKGStateFinished`, then the DKG process is done
+- If DKG State is `DKGStateFinished`, then the DKG process is done
 - Oracle will pause DKG for N seconds
 - If DKG is not finished, proceed to Step 3